Avoiding parking fines

 There are very strict rules in place about who can park in Loading Zones.

-In Tasmania, Loading Zones are parking areas set aside for short-term use by vehicles when loading or unloading goods in the course of business.
+These zones are for short-term use by vehicles when loading or unloading goods.
 A bus may also use a Loading Zone to set down or pick-up passengers.
-Loading Zones are not provided for short-term parking (e.g. picking up a friend, buying a TV or dropping off luggage at a hotel before parking your hire car).
+Loading Zones are not provided for short-term parking.
+For example, picking up a friend, buying a TV, or dropping off luggage at a hotel before parking your hire car.

 Check the parking sign